Do something big

 Bigs are not a parent or guardian, therapist, counselor, teacher or tutor.
 A Big is a mentor, role model, and friend – someone who listens, encourages, and defends a youth’s potential.
 A Big simply has to care about their Little and help them succeed.

-Bigs are part of the BBBS Southern Lake Michigan family.
-Our team of professionally trained Match Support Specialist are here for you 24/7 to help you with anything you need to help you and your Little succeed on this adventure together.
+Our team of professionally trained staff are here to help you with anything you need to help you and your Little succeed on this adventure together.
+You will connect with your Match Support specialist at least once a month for the first year for a scheduled call but you can call us anytime for any reason.

 bigs and littles have fun!

 Bigs and Littles do all sorts of fun things together!
-Going to the park, catching a movie or game, run errands, or simply hang out.
-The what isn’t the important part… Littles just need someone to show up for them and support them!
+Community-Based Bigs go to the park, catch a movie or game, run errands, or simply hang out.
+Site Based Bigs hang with their Little at their school or after school program and play board games, make art, work on homework or specific skills like spelling, math or hand writing, or play sports.
+Remember: Bigs don't make time for their Littles - they include their Little in their lives.
+Littles just need someone to show up for them and support them!

 Have more questions?